57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

-Here, `Staking` uses a Cross-Program Invocation (CPI) to call the official Token Program's `transfer` instruction to move funds between the user's token account and the program's vault token account—clearly illustrating the separation between data (token accounts) and logic (Token Program).
+Here, Staking uses a Cross-Program Invocation (CPI) to call the official token program's transfer instruction to move funds between the user's token account and the program's vault token account—clearly illustrating the separation between data (token accounts) and logic (Token Program).

 This fundamental difference also explains the common confusion new Solana users often see: the wallet prompting a user or programmer to create an account before receiving a new token.
 Before receiving USDC, your Solana wallet must first create a token account to hold USDC, almost like setting up a dedicated mini-vault.
 Whereas on Ethereum, your wallet address can "receive" any ERC20 token because "receiving" simply means another entry is recorded inside the token contract's internal ledger; no preparation is needed on your end.

 ### Contract Calls

-Differences in account models directly lead to huge differences in how you interact with contracts (programs).
+Differences in account models lead to huge differences in how you interact with contracts (programs).
 In Solidity, when calling a function, the EVM prepares contextual information behind the scenes—most notably `msg.sender`.
 Developers don't need to specify the caller in parameters; the EVM handles it implicitly, making function calls look clean.

 Here is an Ethereum Call Example (Foundry Test) that illustrates how this works.